-1. Each trainee in good standing may attend one major conference during the entirety of their training program, and an additional one conference per year when they are presenting at the conference.
+Additionally, trainees may attend one additional conference per year if they are presenting at the conference.
 If presenting, the trainee will be allowed to attend on the day of their presentation plus travel time one day before and one day after the presentation day.
-Additional days and/or additional conferences must be approved in advance, via email by the Program Director and the DIO prior to registration.
+Additional days and/or additional conferences must be approved in advance via email by the PD and the Designated Institutional Official (DIO) prior to registration.
 The presenter must be an active trainee at Eisenhower and presenting on behalf of Eisenhower.